yestab123/simple_http_server/README.md

 a mini http server.

 Usage:
-1. Download the code and run " gcc -o service service_main.c " in the dir.
+1. cd src/v1 or cd src/v2  (src/v1 version1,and the update src/v2)

+1.2 make

-2. ./service 127.0.0.1 80 (You can change the IP and the PORT you self).
+2. ./service 127.0.0.1 80 (You can change the IP and the PORT you want)